 Healthy dose of lemon, herb and garlic seasoning (I find the Masterfood’s blend the perfect amount of zest and flavour, but you can always use an actual squeeze of lemon, mixed herbs, and a clove of garlic).

-For those who don’t know, Poke (pronounced “poh-kay”) is a native Hawaiian dish of diced raw fish, usually in some sort of marinade.
+For those who don’t know, Poke pronounced “poh-kay”, is a native Hawaiian dish of diced raw fish in some sort of marinade.

-For some, raw fish alone probably doesn’t seem appetising, but when whipped up in a salad-style bowl with an assortment of other flavours – trust me it’s to die for.
-Raw fish is also a great source of protein, vitamins, and minerals – see more on the health benefits here.
+For most, raw fish probably doesn’t seem appetising, but when whipped up in a salad-style bowl with an assortment of other flavours it’s to die for.
+Raw fish is also beneficial for heart health, weight loss, and contains vitamin A and D (see more here).

 Diced Raw Tuna in Mayo

 Diced Raw Salmon in Soy Sauce

 Dried Seaweed (Nori)

 Each time I make a poke bowl I mix it up with a variation of the above!
 Let me know if you try it.

 I’ve recently transitioned back to the low FODMAP diet, following the recommendation from my dietician, as my gut has been giving me problems again.